-An anterior wall myocardial infarction (AWMI or anterior STEMI) occurs when anterior myocardial tissue usually supplied by the left anterior descending coronary artery (LAD) suffers injury due to lack of blood supply.
+An anterior wall myocardial infarction — also known as anterior wall MI, or AWMI, or anterior ST segment elevation MI, or anterior STEMI — occurs when anterior myocardial tissue usually supplied by the left anterior descending coronary artery suffers injury due to lack of blood supply.
 When an AWMI extends to the septal and lateral regions as well, the culprit lesion is usually more proximal in the LAD or even in the left main coronary artery.
-This large anterior myocardial infarction is termed an "extensive anterior".
+This large anterior myocardial infarction is termed an extensive anterior.

-1. ST segment elevation in the anterior leads (V3 and V4) at the J point and sometimes in septal or lateral leads depending on the extent of the myocardial infarction.
-This ST elevation is concave downward and frequently overwhelms the T wave.
-This is called “tombstoning" due to the similarity to the shape of a tombstone.
+- ST segment elevation in the anterior leads (V3 and V4) at the J point and sometimes in the septal or lateral leads, depending on the extent of the MI.
+This ST segment elevation is concave downward and frequently overwhelms the T wave.
+This is called “tombstoning” for obvious reasons; the shape is similar to that of a tombstone.

-The ECG findings of an OLD anterior wall myocardial infarction include the loss of “anterior forces” leaving Q waves in leads V1 and V2.
-This is a cause of "poor R wave progression" or PRWP.
-Below is an example of an old anterior myocardial infarction:
+The ECG findings of an old anterior wall MI include the loss of anterior forces, leaving Q waves in leads V1 and V2.
+This is a cause of poor R wave progression, or PRWP.

-Note: To distinctly say that an old anterior wall myocardial infarction is present on the ECG, there must be no identifiable R wave in lead V1 and usually V2 as well.
-If there is an R wave in V1 or V2, the term poor R wave progression can be used, but not an old anterior wall myocardial infarction.
+Note: To distinctly say that an old anterior wall MI is present on the ECG, there must be no identifiable R wave in lead V1 — and usually V2, as well.
+If there is an R wave in V1 or V2, the term poor R wave progression, but not old anterior wall MI, can be used.

-On rare occasions, persistent ST elevation may be seen in V1 and/or V2 indicating a ventricular aneurysm which is a known complication of a myocardial infarction (see ventricular aneurysm ECG review or ventricular aneurysm review section).
-An example of an old anterior myocardial infarction with a left ventricular aneurysm is below:
+On rare occasions, persistent ST segment elevation may be seen in V1 and/or V2, indicating a ventricular aneurysm — a known complication of a myocardial infarction.
+Visit Left Ventricular Aneurysm ECG Review or Left Ventricular Aneurysm Topic Review.
+An example of an old anterior myocardial infarction with a left ventricular aneurysm is below.